JMBODJ1999/supastore-sql-analysis/README.md

 - The company's largest losses are concentrated in a small number of products, particularly the Cubify CubeX 3D Printer line, suggesting opportunities for product portfolio optimization.
 - Profit trends show fluctuations over time with seasonal patterns

 ---

+##  Recommendations

+- The West region consistently outperforms the Central and East regions in terms of sales and profitability : Allocate additional marketing budget and inventory to sustain growth while investigating how the West's strategies can be replicated in other regions.
+- Promote high-performing products such as the Canon ImageClass 2200, which generates significant profit.
+- Since the majority of customers belong to the Standard segment, implement loyalty programs and personalized offers to encourage customers to move into the Premium and VIP segments.
+- Analyze periods of strong growth and sharp declines to identify their root causes and improve future planning.
+- Align inventory management and marketing campaigns with expected peak and low-demand periods to maximize revenue and reduce stock shortages.

+---

 ##  Skills Demonstrated